 Once the exact location of the tumor is mapped (using imaging scans), narrow radiation beams from a machine called a Gamma Knife® are focused at the tumor from hundreds of different angles for a short time.
 The process may be repeated if needed.
 Another approach that’s much like this uses a movable linear accelerator controlled by a computer.
 Instead of delivering many beams at once, the linear accelerator moves around to deliver radiation to the tumor from different angles.
 Several machines, with names like X-Knife®, CyberKnife®, and Clinac® work in this way.

 Intraoperative radiation therapy (IORT)

-With this technique, radiation is given to the cancer during surgery.
+With this technique, radiation is given during surgery.
 The radiation may be given using a machine for external beam radiation (a linear accelerator).
-Another option is to place a radioactive substance into the area that needs treatment for a short time (like brachytherapy).
-It’s often used along with a course of external radiation given before or after the operation.
+Another option is to put a radioactive substance into the treatment area for a short time (like brachytherapy).
+IORT is often used along with a course of external radiation given before or after the operation.